✦

 ✦ View a publication from the Urban Institute on "Centering Race and Structural Racism in Immigration Policy Research" that was produced in alignment with a workshop I participated in on September 20 & 23, 2021 here.

 ✦ View our reports on acts of hate here, and read coverage of my research at SAALT by Nitish Pahwa at Slate here.
-Find more media coverage of my work at the bottom of this webpage.

-✦View SAALT's report, "Unequal Consequences", on the impact of the start of the COVID-19 pandemic on South Asian Americans here as a map, here as a report, or here as a series of video testimonials.
-The report is also published in Volume 31 (2021) of the Harvard Kennedy School's Asian American Policy Review, available here for purchase.
+✦View SAALT's report Unequal Consequences on the impact of the start of the COVID-19 pandemic on South Asian Americans via Harvard Kennedy School's Asian American Policy Review here.

 I regularly produced pieces for SAALT that reflect on issues of caste, immigration, hate violence, and queerness as they relate to the South Asian American diaspora.